Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Edge Matching with Inequalities

 \begin{theorem} is NP-complete. \end{theorem}

 \begin{proof} Trivially, {\pospathSAT} $\in$ NP.
 We reduce {\weirdSAT} to {\pospathSAT} to show {\pospathSAT} is NP-hard.
 Refer to Figure~\ref{pospathSAT}.

-First we orient the shared-literal graph to have maximum in- and out-degrees of~$1$.
-Because the shared-literal graph is maximum degree $2$, every connected component is either a path or a cycle.
+First we orient the shared-literal graph to have maximum indegree and maximum outdegree~$1$.
+Because the shared-literal graph is maximum degree~$2$, every connected component is either a path or a cycle.
 Direct each path from one end to the other, and direct each cycle cyclically.

 Reduction: For each edge $(c,d)$ in the directed shared-literal graph, corresponding to a shared literal $x_i$, replace the occurrence of $x_i$ in $d$ with a new helper variable~$h_i$.
 Additionally, create a new helper clause $\neg h_i \lor x_i$, i.e., $h_i \Rightarrow x_i$.